 The Melva J. Dwyer Award was established in recognition of the contribution made to the field of art librarianship by Melva Dwyer, former head of the Fine Arts Library, University of British Columbia.
 It is given to the creators of exceptional reference or research tools relating to Canadian art and architecture.

-The 2011 award was administered by James Rout, Chair of ARLIS/NA Canada, and a jury that consisted of Larissa Beringer, Emily Carr University of Art + Design, Tanja Harrison, NSCAD University, and Jennifer Garland, McGill University.
-This year, 13 nominations were received for the award.
+The 2012 award was administered by James Rout, Chair of ARLIS/NA Canada, and a jury that consisted of Vanessa Kam, University of British Columbia, David Payne, OCAD University, and John Latour, Artexte.
+This year, 12 nominations were received for the award.